socrata/datasync/guides/setup-standard-job.md

 **Does the CSV/TSV Have a Header Row ?**

 If so, keep "File to publish contains header row" checked if the CSV/TSV contains a header row.
 The header row should contain the identifiers of the columns (a.k.a.
-API Field Names) in the same order as the Socrata dataset you are publishing to.
+API Field Names).
 However, for certain update operations you can supply a subset of the columns or order the columns differently than the order in the dataset (more details below).
 To get a list of column identifiers for a dataset click the 'Get Column IDs' button after entering the Dataset ID.
 <br><br>
 If not, uncheck "File to publish contains header row".
 In this case the order of the columns in the CSV/TSV must exactly match that of Socrata dataset.